-Dr Kath Shorter is a Senior Lecturer in Exercise and Sports Science (Biomechanics) at the University of New England where she is currently Discipline Convenor (Teaching and Learning) and Course Coordinator for both the Bachelor of Exercise and Sports Science and, Bachelor of Clinical Exercise Physiology.
+Dr Kath Shorter is a Senior Lecturer in Functional Anatomy/Biomechanics at the University of South Australia.
 She has extensive teaching experience with a particular interest in the application of digital technologies to enable effective online learning within the field of biomechanics.
 Kath's main research areas stem from her background as a podiatrist where she is interested in lower limb biomechanics and understanding the pathomechanics of injuries.
 Kath has applied her expertise as an accredited exercise scientist through providing exercise and sports science support to a range of sporting athletes and teams within both the United Kingdom and Australia.

 Dr Ryan Timmins